junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Sam doesn't let go of Dean's arm around his waist.
 "You'll need back up.
 Metatron is an angel, and you and me both know the only angel we can trust is Cas.
 You'll need me."

-"Only if you don't pass out when we get there."
-Dean half-heartedly comments but doesn't argue.
+"Only if you don't pass out when we get there," Dean half-heartedly comments but doesn't argue.
 They reach the end of the corridor.

 The corridor is a dead end with one room on each side.
-The carpet in front of the door on the right side is flattened, like it has been holding heavy weight items with rectangular flat base for long time and only recently cleared.
+The carpet in front of the door on the right side is flattened, like it has been holding heavy weight items with rectangular flat base for some long time and only recently cleared out.
+The left door has a thin layer of dust.

 Dean tilts his head toward the door on the right side, whispering, "I bet on this one."
 Sam nods in agreement.

 Dean adjusts his hold around Sam's shoulders to free his right hand, and tries the door knob.

-The door opens easily, leading to the probably the most crowded and unorganized home library room Dean's ever seen, and that's taking into consideration Sam's room with all the bunker books he moved into.
+The door opens easily, leading to probably the most crowded and unorganized home library room Dean's ever seen, and that's taking into consideration Sam's room with all the bunker books he moved into.

 He hears the sound of a rifle's safety bolt setting off before he sees the chunky man in layered wool sweater jacket.
 The rifle is pointed right to his chest.
 Dean's finger has to pause on its way to the back of his belt for his gun.
 "Crap," he murmurs.